nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 5. NGINX Plus software loaded on the LB Server(s).
 This install guide follows the instructions for installing NGINX Plus on Centos 7, located here: https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-plus/

-6. The NGINX Kubernetes Loadbalancer (NKL) Controller, new software from NGINX for this Solution.
+6. The NGINX Kubernetes Loadbalancer (NLK) Controller, new software from NGINX for this Solution.

 <br/>